Tourism in Uttar Pradesh

 Situated in the northern part of India, bordering with the capital of India New Delhi, Uttar Pradesh is one of the most popular and an established tourist destination for both Indians and non-Indians alike in India.
 The most populous state of India, Uttar Pradesh contains many historical monuments and places of religious significance.
 Geographically, Uttar Pradesh is very diverse, with Himalayan foothills in the extreme north and the Gangetic Plain in the centre.
 It is also home of India's most visited sites, Hinduism's holiest city, Varanasi.
 Kumbh city, Prayagraj.
 Kathak, one of the eight forms of Indian classical dances, originated from Uttar Pradesh.
 Uttar Pradesh is at the heart of India, hence it is also known as The Heartland of India.
-Cuisine of Uttar Pradesh like Awadhi cuisine, Mughlai cuisine, Kumauni cuisine are very famous not only in India but also many places abroad and Pratapgarh is also famous for Rajputana.
+Cuisine of Uttar Pradesh like Awadhi cuisine, Mughlai cuisine and Bhojpuri cuisine are very famous not only in India but also many places abroad.

 Uttar Pradesh is known for its rich culture and tradition.
-It is home to Ayodhya and Mathura birthplace of Lord Rama, Lord Krishna and Bhgwan Parshuram respectively.
+It is home to Ayodhya and Mathura birthplace of Lord Rama, Lord Krishna and Bhagwan Parshuram respectively.
 Uttar Pradesh attracts many national and international tourists.
 Taj Mahal, one of the New Seven Wonders of the World in Agra is also located in Uttar Pradesh.